HYPERBARIC OXYGEN THERAPY

 MZ Kiralpl ~ Yildiz~ 0 Vural et al

-HBO therapy for Complex Regional Pain syndrome
+Hyperbaric Oxygen Therapy for Complex Regional Pain syndrome

 We consider this significant healing to be a result of the increased oxygenation of the tissues.
 None of the patients progressed to the third stage of the disease.
 In conclusion.
 HBO is an effective and well tolerated method of decreasing pain and edema and increasing the range of motion in CRPS